Amon20044/3D_Renderer_Engine/README.md

-# Cube Rendering with OpenGL
+# Cube Rendering with C and OpenGL

-This code demonstrates rendering a rotating cube using OpenGL.
+This code demonstrates rendering a rotating cube using C and OpenGL.
 The cube is illuminated with ambient, diffuse, and specular lighting.

 ## Libraries Used